 Day 18: Edit your freebie and design a cover

 Edit your new lead magnet until you're happy with it.
-If you have someone who can look it over for you, give it them so you can get another set of eyes on it.
+If you have someone who can look it over for you, give it to them so you can get another set of eyes on it.
 Also, design a cover for your freebie.
 That way you can start creating your promo materials and opt-in page that includes a picture of your new stunning freebie.

 Day 19: Create your opt-in page & thank-you page